What is facet hypertrophy?

-The joint enlargement of facet hypertrophy is typically caused by the body’s own healing mechanisms; in an attempt to make deteriorating facet joints stronger, the body will encourage the addition of bone tissue on the joints.
-This reaction, however, makes the joints larger and increases pressure in surrounding areas.
-To educate yourself further on the issues related to the breakdown of these joints, visit our degenerative facet joints page
+The joint enlargement of facet hypertrophy is typically a result of the body’s own healing mechanisms.
+In an attempt to make deteriorating joints stronger, the body will encourage the accumulation of bone tissue on the joints.
+This reaction, however, makes the joints larger and increases pressure on the surrounding areas.
+In fact, facet hypertrophy can cause the joints to become enlarged to the point that they exert pressure on the spinal nerves.
+To educate yourself further on the issues related to the breakdown of these joints, visit our degenerative facet joints page.

-Although facet hypertrophy is most common in the lumbar area of your back, it can protrude into the spinal canal and place pressure on the spinal cord and nerve roots.
+Facet hypertrophy most commonly occurs in the lumbar region, where it can cause joints to protrude into the spinal canal and place pressure on the spinal cord and nerve roots.
 At this stage, patients tend to adjust their posture to avoid the pain from pressure, which may exacerbate the situation and cause problems in other areas of the spinal column.
 Other effects include:

 - Joint swelling

 - Decreased mobility

 - Hunched back

 If you experience any of these symptoms, and you feel they may be attributable to facet hypertrophy, speak with your health care provider.
 He or she can determine the cause of your discomfort and recommend treatment options, such as nonprescription medications, exercises, posture changes and osteopathic manipulations.
 You can also learn other treatment options by visiting our facet disease treatments page.

 There are times, however, that patients who are diagnosed with facet hypertrophy require more relief than standard treatments provide.
 Another option is to see if you are a candidate for minimally invasive spine surgery.
 At Laser Spine Institute, we offer outpatient, minimally invasive procedures that provide a quicker recovery time as well as a safer and effective alternative to traditional open back surgery.^